-Naturally, most clients ask “how much is my case worth”?
-Although your attorney can give you an approximate range (guideline), there no guarantees.
+Naturally, most clients ask, “How much is my case worth”?
+Although your attorney can give you an approximate range or guideline, there are no guarantees.
 Much depends on your age, health, occupation, type of injury, long-term prognosis, and other physical and emotional factors.

 Damages sought in a medical malpractice claim can include:

 - Drug costs